 HWPC Sensor

-HardWare Performance Counter (HWPC) Sensor is a tool that monitors the Intel CPU performance counter and the power consumption of CPU.
+HardWare Performance Counter (HWPC) Sensor is a tool that monitors the CPU performance counters and its power consumption.

 Installation